Pandora: QuickGuides EN: General Quick Guide

 Click on Request new license and proceed to the next step.
 In this step you need to fill out the contact information and the Auth key that the sales department has forwarded, if it is an Enterprise version.

-Once done, the licence will pop out to validate it.
+Once done, the license will pop out to validate it.

 Once you are done with all the staps, your console is readi to use.